tikv/grpc-rs/README.md

 Contributing
 ------------

-Make sure to format and test your code before sending a PR.
+Make sure to format and test the code before sending a PR.

 If the content in grpc-sys/grpc is updated, you may need to regenerate bindings: